 It's that time of year.
 Time for glorious summer soirees.
-Is your boss or a VP hosting a party?
-If so chances are you may be gathering around a pool or other outdoor space where casual is the vibe and having fun is the primary objective.
+Is a work event scheduled?
+Or, is your boss or a VP hosting a party?
+If so, chances are you may be gathering around a pool or other outdoor space where casual is the vibe and having fun is the primary objective.
 As a young professional you likely know all about party etiquette.
 The RSVP, bringing a bottle of wine, or other host gift and the follow-up thank you.
 But beyond that, here are Your Office Mom’s suggestions to make sure you stand out at this little work shindig for all the right reasons.

 1. Call it whatever, it’s still work